osixia/docker-openldap/README.md

 #### Docker Secrets

 As an alternative to passing sensitive information via environmental variables, _FILE may be appended to the listed variables, causing the startup.sh script to load the values for those values from files presented in the container.
-This is particular usefull for loading passwords using the [Docker secrets](https://docs.docker.com/engine/swarm/secrets/) mechanism.
+This is particular useful for loading passwords using the [Docker secrets](https://docs.docker.com/engine/swarm/secrets/) mechanism.
 For example:

 ```sh